tree-plenish/access-portal-frontend/README.md

 * Follow normal procedure for pushing to Tree-Plenish repo.
 * To push to Heroku repo, use `git push heroku master`

+View documentation on deploying create-react-app to Heroku [here](https://create-react-app.dev/docs/deployment/#heroku).

+The Heroku Buildpack for Create React App only works on Heroku-20 stack or earlier.
+If the build fails, downgrade to Heroku-20 with this Heroku CLI command: `heroku stack:set heroku-20`

 ## Front End / Back End Connection
 The frontend is a React app, which makes requests to an API created with Flask located at [link](http://portalbackend-env.eba-gwppy2gw.us-east-2.elasticbeanstalk.com/).